cristofima/BankSystemMicroservices/docs/guidelines/code-generation.md

 This document provides comprehensive guidelines for generating high-quality .NET 9 code in the Bank System Microservices project.
 Follow these guidelines when creating controllers, services, repositories, entities, and other components.

+**Important**: All code generation should follow the [Clean Code principles](./clean-code.md) outlined in our Clean Code guidelines.
+This document complements those principles with specific .NET implementation patterns.

+## Prerequisites

+Before generating any code, ensure you understand and apply:

+1. **Clean Code Fundamentals** - Code should be readable, focused, and well-tested
+2. **Meaningful Names** - Use intention-revealing, searchable names
+3. **Small Functions** - Functions should be small and do one thing
+4. **Error Handling** - Use Result patterns and appropriate exception handling
+5. **SOLID Principles** - Especially Single Responsibility and Dependency Inversion

+Refer to [Clean Code Guidelines](./clean-code.md) for detailed principles and examples.

 ## General Code Quality Standards

 ### Naming Conventions